top of page

 Uttar Pradesh

-Uttar Pradesh, with its vibrant past, tells stories ranging from the dramatic 1857 revolt to the modern-day trend of renaming cities—farewell Benares, hello Varanasi.
-Here, history isn’t just in textbooks; it feels like a lively, sometimes chaotic family gathering.
+Uttar Pradesh, with its vibrant past, tells stories ranging from the dramatic 1857 revolt to the modern-day trend of renaming cities – farewell Benares, hello Varanasi.
 The state's journey through time is packed with rich narratives, political intrigues, and quirky anecdotes that make it truly unique.
-Get ready for a fascinating exploration of UP's history, full of unexpected twists and turns!

-By 1857, most of modern UP was directly under British control (Oudh/Awadh was annexed in 1856) and existed as the North West Province.
+By 1857, most of modern UP was directly under British control (Oudh/Awadh was annexed in 1856) and existed as the North West Province (Government of India, n.d.)
 In 1902, during the Curzon era, it became the United Province of Agra and Oudh.
-This province with the highest population had only three princely states: Rampur, Gurhwal, and Benaras.
-Rampur and part of Gurhwal (modern Tehri Garwal) were princely states throughout the period.
+This province, with the highest population, had only three princely states: Rampur, Gurhwal, and Benaras.
+Rampur and part of Gurhwal (modern Tehri Garhwal) were princely states throughout the period (Kalra and Jolad, 2025).
 Benaras's Narayan Dynasty rulers were directly under the control of the British.
 In 1911, two parts of Benaras became a princely state with 13 gun salutes, while the remaining territory of Benaras remained under British control.

-There were little changes in districts in the period from 1872 to 1911.
-Ballia and Pilbhit were newly created (from Ghazeepore/Ghazipur and Bareilly), and the princely state of Tehri Garwhal was separated from Garwal.
+There were a few changes in districts in the period from 1872 to 1911.
+Ballia and Pilbhit were newly created (from Ghazeepore/Ghazipur and Bareilly), and the princely state of Tehri Garhwal was separated from Garhwal (Government of Uttar Pradesh, n.d.; Government of Uttarakhand, n.d.).

-After the Government of India Act 1935, the name of the state was shortened to United Province.
-Post-independence, the locals argued that they were unable to relate to the colonial remnant of the state name, but resistance to changing the state name continued as it was representative of Hindu-Muslim unity.
-In 1949, when the Constituent Assembly had to finalize names of states, CM G.B.
+After the Government of India Act 1935, the name of the state was shortened to the United Provinces (Government of India, 1935).
+Post-independence, the locals argued that they were unable to relate to the colonial remnant of the state name, but resistance to changing the state name continued, as it was representative of Hindu-Muslim unity.
+In 1949, when the Constituent Assembly had to finalise the names of states, CM G.B.
 Pant put forward his demand to name the state as 'Aryavarta'.
-Rustom K. Sidhwa opposed this move, claiming that UP wanted to cast itself as the super-most province of India.
+Rustom K. Sidhwa opposed this move, claiming that UP wanted to cast itself as the supermost province of India.
 Finally, after much debate, the state was named Uttar Pradesh, as it came with the advantage of the same initials.

-Later, demands to separate UP emerged due to the fear of managing a massive yet diverse population in the state and the growing realization of the differences between the mainland districts and mountainous ones.
+Later, demands to separate UP emerged due to the fear of managing a massive yet diverse population in the state and the growing realization of the differences between the mainland districts and the mountainous ones.
 Even Ambedkar advocated for the trifurcation of UP, but G.B.
-Pant's support to keep the Hindi heartland intact prevented the separation of UP.
+Pant's support to keep the Hindi heartland intact prevented the separation of UP (Ambedkar, 1955).

 B.R.
 Ambedkar